Goring-by-Sea: Geography

-Goring has a mixed pebble and sand beach which is popular for a wide variety of watersports including kitesurfing.
+Goring has a mixed pebble and sand beach which is a popular beachgoing area for a wide variety of watersports including kitesurfing.
 The southwest of Goring contains part of the Goring Gap, a protected area of fields and woodland between Goring and Ferring.

 The former village of Goring lies in the south of the former parish.
 North-east of this is the Maybridge estate.
 North of Maybridge is West Durrington.
 To the north and west of West Durrington lies Castle Goring, Titnore Wood and the eastern slopes of Highdown Hill, including Highdown Gardens.

 Landmarks

 St Mary's Church, the Anglican parish church, was originally built c.
 1100AD as the Church of Our Blessed Ladye of Gorynge, and was rebuilt in 1837 by Decimus Burton for David Lyon of Goring Hall.

 The Bull's Head on Goring Street has existed as a pub since at least 1770.
 This may be the same pub that was closed in the early 17th century by puritan-minded Justices of the Peace.

-Courtlands was built in the 1820s and was extended around 1906−10 by Paul Schweder.
+Courtlands was built in the 1820s and was extended around 1906 to 10 by Paul Schweder.

 Built around 1889, Goring Hall is a replica of the original building which was built around 1840 for David Lyon, probably designed by Charles Barry, best known for his role in rebuilding the Palace of Westminster in London.
 Goring Hall is now used as a hospital, operated by BMI Healthcare.
 An 1840s avenue of holm oaks leads from Goring Hall to St Mary's Church.

-The English Martyrs' Catholic Church, dedicated to the English-Catholic Martyrs, has the world's own hand-painted copy of the ceiling of the Sistine Chapel, painted by Gary Bevans between 1987 and 1993.
+The English Martyrs' Catholic Church, dedicated to the English-Catholic Martyrs, has the world's only hand-painted copy of the ceiling of the Sistine Chapel, painted by Gary Bevans between 1987 and 1993.

 The red-brick Durrington Bridge House, HM Revenue and Customs' building near Durrrington-on-Sea station on Barrington Road, holds 900 employees.
 The site is due to be replaced with homes as HMRC is due to relocate in 2021 to Teville Gate in the centre of Worthing.